1999 NBA Finals: Series summary

 The Finals were played using a 2–3–2 site format, where the first two and last two games are held at the team with home court advantage.
 The NBA, after experimenting in the early years, restored this original format for the Finals between 1985 and 2013.
 In 2014, the Finals returned to a 2–2–1–1–1 site format.

+Game 3

+This was the end of the Spurs' 12-game playoff winning streak, the longest in NBA history at the time.

+Game 5

+Avery Johnson hit the game-winner with 66 seconds remaining as the Knicks could not respond in time.

 Result

+During the Finals, Larry Johnson received criticism when he characterized the Knicks as a band of "rebellious slaves".
+Bill Walton later called Johnson and his performance a "disgrace".
+When Johnson was asked about the play of San Antonio Spurs point guard Avery Johnson in Game 4, Johnson again shifted the topic to slavery: "Ave, man, we're from the same plantation.
+You tell Bill Walton that.
+We from Massa Johnson's plantation."
+Johnson added, "The NBA is full of black players, and people say, ‘Look, they have great opportunities, they've made incredible strides.'
+But when I go back to my neighborhood, I see the same thing.
+I'm the only one who came out of my neighborhood.
+Everybody I knew is either dead, on drugs, in jail, or selling drugs."
+This led to a war of words in the media when Walton stated Johnson spent "too much time railing against humanity and practicing his posing rather than developing his game".
+Johnson answered back by telling Walton to “trace his history and see how many slaves his ancestors had".
+Johnson was ultimately fined for his "rebellious slaves" comment.

 The Spurs won the NBA Finals 4 games to 1.
 Spurs forward Tim Duncan was named the Most Valuable Player of the finals.
 On June 25 (two years to the day that Duncan was drafted by the Spurs), with 47 seconds to go in Game 5, Avery Johnson hit the game-winner.
 The Knicks scored 39 points in the second half, and Latrell Sprewell scored 25 of them, with fourteen of his points coming in the fourth quarter.
 However, he could not hit either of his jump shots in the last half-minute of the game that could have affected the outcome.
 Tim Duncan scored 31 points and nine rebounds in the decisive Game 5 while averaging 27.4 points and fourteen rebounds with 2.4 assists and 2.2 blocks in the Finals.